About the WCC Space

 How to Reserve WCC Space

-The Main Lounge and the Conference Room may be reserved for programs, events, meetings, etc.
+The Main Lounge and the Conference Room may be reserved by current Stanford students, staff, or faculty for programs, events, meetings, etc.

 Before you make your reservation request, check the calendars to ensure the space is available: